M17-Project/cs7000-wiki/m17/flashing_openrtx.md

 ![DfuSeDemo_6](_media/dfuse_6.png)

-16. DfuSeDemo should show a green bar at the bottom, indication the firmware file loaded correctly.
+16. DfuSeDemo should show a green bar at the bottom, indicating the firmware file loaded correctly.

 Like this: